zjp/chimerax-emacs/README.md

 git clone https://github.com/zjp/chimerax-emacs ~/.emacs.d/chimerax-emacs
 ```

-Then in your `init.el`, load the project require it.
+Then in your `init.el`, load the project and require it.

 ``` emacs-lisp
 (add-to-list 'load-path (expand-file-name "~/.emacs.d/chimerax-emacs"))